Shivam0712/DeepLearningProjects/SemiSupervised_ImageClassification/README.md

 ### Direct Transfer Learning

-The code for direct tranfer learning can be found in [TransferLearning]() notebook.
+The code for direct tranfer learning can be found in [DirectTransferLearning](https://github.com/Shivam0712/DeepLearningProjects/blob/master/SemiSupervised_ImageClassification/DirectTransferLearning.ipynb) notebook.

 1. In this method We use the originally available training dataset with out any augmentation.
 2. We take pretrained inception_v3 model available through TorchVision package.